 The Group has a special policy regarding the appointment of accredited employees who are related to the members of the Shari'a Supervisory Board.
-The policy states that the appointment of any individual who is related to an accredited employee or to a member of the Shari'a Supervisory Board must take place after it is declared to the Board of Directors or to the Shari'a Supervisory Board, depending on the circumstances.
-The Shari'a Board member must refrain from participating or voting on any decision related to the accountability, judgement of behavior, appointment, or specification of the dues of an accredited employee if he is related to one of them in the first or second degree.
+The policy states that the appointment of any individual who is related to an accredited employee or to a member of the Shari'a Supervisory Board must take place after it is declared to the Board of Directors or to the Shari'a Supervisory Board member must refrain from participating or voting on any decision related to the accountability, judgement of behavior, appointment, or specification of the dues of an accredited employee if he is related to one of them in the first or second degree.